-Once your toddler is ready for potty training, you can introduce him/her to the toilet seat.
-You can allow your child to sit on and get up from the potty seat as per his/her wish.
+Once your toddler is ready for potty training, you can introduce them to the toilet seat.
+You can allow your child to sit on and get up from the potty seat.
 By doing this, you can make sure that your toddler is feeling comfortable using the toilet seat.
 You can use a toddler-size potty seat for the convenience of your baby.

 3. Dress Up Proper Clothes For Potty Training

 In the first phase of potty training, you can let your child sit on the potty seat wearing the diaper.
 You can opt for the right potty training clothes that are easy to take off.
-During the potty training with clothes, you can ask the child to pull down the pant before sitting on the toilet seat.
+During the potty training with clothes, you can ask the child to pull down the their potty training pants before sitting on the toilet seat.
 When your child gets trained with clothes, you can allow him/her to sit without a diaper.